 This fact sheet only contains general information.
 This fact sheet is not legal advice and should not be relied on as a substitute for legal advice.
 You may wish to seek advice from a lawyer regarding your own particular circumstances.
 We are not responsible for any consequences arising from your use of, or reliance on, the information contained in this fact sheet.

-Further information about our disclaimer and your use of this fact sheet can be found here: www.circlegreen.org.au/disclaimer/ ıking an Application for a Rental Property
+Further information about our disclaimer and your use of this fact sheet can be found here: www.circlegreen.org.au/disclaimer/

 © Circle Green Community Legal.